helenyjx/NLP-Final/README.md

 <img width="441" alt="Screen Shot 2023-09-06 at 5 47 18 PM" src="https://github.com/helenyjx/NLP-Final/assets/112274822/5db1b0c2-335d-478b-8d22-8073bfd91295">

-where 𝑤 are different words in the document. 𝑖
+where 𝑤𝑖 are different words in the document.

 Before training the NB model, we first preprocess the data (original reviews from Yelp).
 We change all words in lowercase, remove all punctuations and special characters as well as stop words such as "the", "a", and "is".
 Besides, stemming words also plays an important role in our preprocessing.
 To train and test